 Folk Music Ontario’s Board of Directors is a dedicated and enthusiastic group of thirteen volunteers, elected democratically by the membership via advanced balloting during the fall and at the annual conference in October.
 Directors serve a three-year term.
 The Executive Committee is elected by the directors, and each position on the Executive Committee is held for one year.

-Four new directors were elected by the membership at the 2016 conference in Ottawa, and one director was re-elected.
+Three new directors were elected by the membership at the 2018 conference in Mississauga, and one director was re-elected.
 Congratulations to:

 Preetam runs a company called Letting Artists Make Art (LAMA), dedicated to helping (predominantly folk-roots) musicians make a living through their music.
 LAMA fills in gaps on the business side so artists can focus on creativity.
 Preetam is a singer/songwriter, balancing the business and the stage.
 He writes and sings solo and in a band called Crash Bamboo, and works closely with Northstarr Entertainment, a leader in Canadian Urban music.

 Amie Therrien is the owner of Balsam Pier Music in Toronto, Ontario.
 She manages award-winning roots act The Young Novelists (New/Emerging Artist, 2015 Canadian Folk Music Awards) and folk/celtic/bluegrass band The Bombadils.
 She also provides freelance artist services including strategic planning, marketing, publicity, grant writing, tour booking to a variety of artists from different genres.